jad-raad/Irony-Detection-of-Arabic-Tweets-/README.md

 This project investigates irony detection in Arabic dialect comments on Twitter to enhance digital communication understanding.We will collect tweets from Arab users and manually annotate them to create a dataset.
 Using this dataset, we will train a neural network, bert model, and an arabert model aiming for an initial accuracy of over 78% in classifying tweets.
 The project aims to contribute to sentiment analysis by addressing challenges in multilingual contexts.

 <br/>
-This project also represents my senior project for a BS in Computer science at Phoenicia University
+This project also represents my senior project for a BS in Computer science at Phoenicia University.

 # Installation
-# You need python 3.7 for the CNN Model in your environment
+#### You need python 3.7 for the CNN Model in your environment

 To set up this project, follow these steps: